Academic Advising

 Plagiarism

 A major form of academic dishonesty is plagiarism, which the IIRP defines as the use, deliberate or not, of any outside source without proper acknowledgment.
-While the work of others often constitutes a necessary resource for academic research, such work must be properly used and credited to the original author.
+The work of others often constitutes a necessary resource for academic research, and such work must be properly used and credited to the original author.
 This principle applies to professional scholars as well as to students.

-An “outside source” is any work (published or unpublished) composed, written, or created by any person other than the student who submitted the work.
-(This definition is adapted from Napolitano v.
-Princeton.)
+An “outside source” is any work (published or unpublished) composed, written, or created by any person other than the student.
+This definition is adapted from Napolitano v.
+Princeton (1982), which established the accepted legal standard.

 All work that students submit or present as part of course assignments or requirements must be their original work unless otherwise expressly permitted by the instructor.
 This includes any work presented in written, oral, or electronic form or in any other technical or artistic medium.
 When students use the specific thoughts, ideas, writings, or expressions of others, they must accompany each instance of use with some form of attribution to the source.
-Direct quotes from any source (including the internet) must be placed in quotation marks (or otherwise marked appropriately) and accompanied by proper citation, following the preferred bibliographic conventions of the department or instructor.
-It is the instructor’s responsibility to make clear to all students in the class the preferred or required APA citation style for student work.
-Ignorance on the student’s part of bibliographic convention and citation procedures is not a valid excuse for having committed plagiarism.
+Direct quotes from any source must be placed in quotation marks (or otherwise marked appropriately) and accompanied by proper citation.
+All courses link to information about American Psychological Association (APA) citation style, which is the standard used at the IIRP – though individual faculty may provide alternative instructions for specific projects.
+Because this information is readily available to students, the IIRP does not consider lack of knowledge to be an excuse for committing plagiarism.

 Students may not normally submit any academic assignment, work, or endeavor in more than one course for academic credit of any sort.
-This will apply to submissions of the same or substantially the same work in the same semester or in different semesters.
+This applies to submissions of the same or substantially the same work in the same term or in different terms.

 Students may resubmit a prior academic endeavor if there is substantial new work, research, or other appropriate additional effort.
-The student shall disclose the use of the prior work to the instructor and receive the instructor’s permission to use it PRIOR to the submission of the current endeavor.
+The student must share the prior work with the instructor and receive the instructor’s permission to use it BEFORE submitting the current assignment.

 Students may submit the same or substantially the same work in two or more courses with the prior written permission of all faculty involved.
-Instructors will specify the expected academic effort applicable to their courses and the overall endeavor shall reflect the same or additional academic effort as if separate assignments were submitted in each course.
+Instructors will specify the expected academic effort applicable to their courses, and the overall endeavor must reflect the same academic effort needed to complete the original, separate assignments.
 Failure by the student to obtain the written permission of each instructor shall be considered a multiple submission.

 Cheating